 |Blue Business Plus||29.24% Variable||Up to $39||$39|

-If you want to have the option to revolve a balance from month to month, or take advantage of the 0% introductory APR for large purchases, you should probably use the Blue Business Plus card .
+If you want to take advantage of a 0% introductory APR for purchases, you should probably use the Blue Business Plus card.

-If you know that you can pay off your balance each month and can get enough value from the card to cover the annual fee , the Business Gold charge card may be the better choice for you.
-The Business Gold card also offers the ability to carry a balance from month to month at an interest rate, but we don’t recommend doing this because interest charges will eat away at the value you get from the rewards and benefits.
+If you know that you can pay off your balance each month and can get enough value from the card to cover the annual fee, the Business Gold card may be the better choice for you.

 Check the card rewards to figure out which one is right for you.
 Does your business make a lot of purchases in the categories listed for the Business Gold?
 Then it’s the obvious choice for you, and it’s flexible because you’ll earn 4X points in the two categories you spend the most in each month, giving you room to grow.